Anthrocon/www/content/standards-of-conduct/index.md

 Anthrocon cannot involve itself in financial disputes between individual members, and cannot divulge information about an individual member to any party other than to banking officials or legal authorities.

-### Technology Policy
+### Technology &nbsp;Policy

-The usage of any technology or device in a way that is malicious in nature will not be tolerated, regardless of the reason - there are no exceptions.
-Examples of usage defined as "malicious" include, but are not limited to:
+The usage of any &nbsp;technology &nbsp;or device in a way that is malicious in nature will not be tolerated, regardless of the reason - there are no exceptions.
+Examples of usage defined as "malicious" include, but are not limited &nbsp;to:

 - Disrupting or interrupting any digital signal or frequency
 - Stealing, duplicating, or reading/sniffing other signals or frequencies
 - "Hacking" any digital device, service, or system that belongs to an Anthrocon attendee, the convention, or the venue(s)
 - Any other action or behavior by a device that causes harmful or disruptive impact to the integrity, availability, or confidentiality of any system.

 Any instance of the above, regardless whether or not deemed criminal in nature, will be reported to the appropriate authorities in addition to any consequences determined by Anthrocon, Inc.